XOOMAR

 4 sources analyzedLow confidenceTrend10Freshness97Source Trust88Factual Grounding92Signal Cluster20

-That dispute matters most to compliance teams, OTC desks, exchanges, and payment firms that need to know whether A7A5 is a liquid settlement rail or a shrinking, sanctions-heavy corner of crypto with inflated activity.
+That dispute matters most to compliance teams, OTC desks, exchanges, and payment firms that need to know whether A7A5 is a liquid stablecoin settlement rail or a shrinking, sanctions-heavy corner of crypto with inflated activity.
 The token’s issuer says the market is missing DeFi flows.
 Analysts say much of the visible activity does not look like broad, organic usage, according to CoinDesk.

 The thesis is simple: if A7A5’s activity is real but poorly captured, crypto has a measurement problem.
 If TRM Labs and Elliptic are right, A7A5 has a confidence problem.